sztibcso/hacker-news-v3/README.md

 - The Hacker News community for creating valuable content
 - All contributors who have helped improve this project

+## Assumptions

+- Users have modern browsers with ES6+ support
+- The Hacker News API remains available and stable
+- Users have JavaScript enabled
+- Internet connection is available for API calls

 ---

 Made by Tibcsó